sidmulajkar/perosnal-blogs/b-bplus-trees.md

----
-title: "B/B+ Trees How they are helpful in Database?"
+# B/B+ Trees How they are helpful in Database?

-categories: [btrees, bplus-trees, trees, data-structure, database, sidsblog]
-tags: [btrees, bplus-trees, trees, data-structure, database, sidsblog]
+> btrees, bplus-trees, trees, data-structure, database, sidsblog

-date: 2021-10-25T17:26:04+05:30
-description: "This tutorial will clear all your doubts regarding the B/B+ Trees and do you actually need it"
+> This tutorial will clear all your doubts regarding the B/B+ Trees and do you actually need it
-author: Siddhant Mulajkar
-draft: false

 ---

 What are those?
 Ever used those while searching through the dataset.